Avalokiteśvara: Etymology

-The name Avalokiteśvara combines the verbal prefix ava "down", lokita, a past participle of the verb lok "to notice, behold, observe", here used in an active sense; and finally īśvara, "lord", "ruler", "sovereign" or "master".
+The name Avalokiteśvara combines the verbal prefix ava "down", lokita, a past participle of the verb lok "to look, notice, behold, observe", here used in an active sense, and finally īśvara, "lord", "ruler", "sovereign", or "master".
 In accordance with sandhi (Sanskrit rules of sound combination), a+īśvara becomes eśvara.
-Combined, the parts mean "lord who gazes down (at the world)".
+Combined, the parts mean "lord who gazed down (at the world)".
 The word loka ("world") is absent from the name, but the phrase is implied.
 It does appear in the Cambodian form of the name, Lokesvarak.